Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Rebar: Using an Outcome Model to Reduce Bias in a Matching Design

 If $\algorithm$'s performance in proximal validation is discernibly worse than its cross-validation performance, the rebar routine should be modified.
 Suppose the mechanism selecting untreated units between the remnant and the matched sample is matching based on an estimated propensity score.
 In this case, the estimated propensity score itself can be incorporated into the prediction model $\algorithm$---for instance, by including interaction terms between the columns of $\covMat$ and $\hat{\pi}$.

 Another useful diagnostic test is to check covariate balance on the predictions $\bm{\hat{y}}_C(\covMat)$.
 Since $\hat{y}_C(\covMat)$ is a covariate, a successful matching design will ensure that its distributions are similar among treated and matched untreated subjects.
-Even though $\hat{y}_C(\covMat)$ is a constructed variable, because the model behind it is fit without reference to the matched sample, balance on it can be tested in the same ways balance on manifest variables can be tested.
+Even though $\hat{y}_C(\covMat)$ is a constructed variable, its balance can be tested in the same ways as balance on manifest variables, since the model behind it is fit without reference to the matched sample.
 If a balance test rejects the hypothesis of $\hat{y}_C(\covMat)$ balance, researchers may revise either the prediction algorithm $\algorithm$, the matching scheme, or both.